2degrees/hubspot-connection/docs/source/index.rst

 Testing
 -------

 To aid in testing, :mod:`hubspot.connection` comes bundled with :class:`~hubspot.connection.testing.MockPortalConnection` which aids in testing Husbpot API Clients.

-It receives a callable with the expected mock api calls, to check that only the expected calls with the expected arguments were called.
+It receives a callable with the expected mock api calls, to check that the expected calls with the expected arguments were called, it also verifies that no other calls were done or that there were insufficient API calls.

 Example: